cncounter/translation/tiemao_2020/46_Linux_Kernel_Memory_Barriers/README.md

 WHAT ARE MEMORY BARRIERS?
 =========================

-As can be seen above, independent memory operations are effectively performed in random order, but this can be a problem for CPU-CPU interaction and for I/O.
-What is required is some way of intervening to instruct the compiler and the CPU to restrict the order.
+As can be seen above, independent memory operations are effectively performed in random order, but this can be a problem for CPU-CPU interaction and for I/O. What is required is some way of intervening to instruct the compiler and the CPU to restrict the order.

 Memory barriers are such interventions.
 They impose a perceived partial ordering over the memory operations on either side of the barrier.

 Such enforcement is important because the CPUs and other devices in a system can use a variety of tricks to improve performance, including reordering, deferral and combination of memory operations; speculative loads; speculative branch prediction and various types of caching.
 Memory barriers are used to override or suppress these tricks, allowing the code to sanely control the interaction of multiple CPUs and/or devices.

+## 2. 内存屏障简介

 VARIETIES OF MEMORY BARRIER